jufglanville/modern-js-environment/README.md

 This will allow `.jsx` files to be included in our `.tsx` file extensions.

+- 0 = turn the rule off
+- 1 = turn the rule on as a warning (doesn't affect exit code)
+- 2 = turn the rule on as an error (exit code is 1 when triggered)

 2. The next error *Missing an explicit type attribute for button* is easily fixed by adding a `type="button"` to our button.

 ```tsx